"When I grow up I want to write books and draw pictures"

 I decided to start going to art classes and at the first one, to my surprise I discovered that I could still draw and paint!
 I also started to play about with digital artwork on my iPad and was commissioned to do a design used on merchandise for the 2015 Tall Ships visit to Blyth, Northumberland (my home since 1990).
 Seeing my artwork go off to all corners of the globe gave me the motivation to add artwork to my portfolio.

 For several years I had the name Start With a Doodle in my head.
 It was conceived in a classroom of 16-19 year olds with barriers to learning.
 I discovered that if I allowed them to doodle while I was teaching, they would take in more and sit still longer.
 One day one of the boys walked in and asked "can we start with a doodle miss?" and there it stayed in my head waiting for an opportunity to be used.
 As any creative person would agree, most ideas start with a doodle of some kind.
-I then googled ands to my surprise it was available as a business name and email.
+I then googled and to my surprise it was available as a business name and email.
 It was obviously meant to be!

 I love that everything I do is different and often unusual, such as drawing a WW2 tank painted in Picasso's camouflage, or a logo for a whippet breeder in Slovenia.
-A cartoon strip for a 'super-hero' husband or HMS Hermes coming into Portsmouth after The Falklands Conflict for a RN sailor who was onboard that day.
+A cartoon strip for a 'super-hero' husband or HMS Hermes coming into Portsmouth after The Falklands Conflict for a RN sailor who was onboard that memorable day.